-Brit Awards: Harry Styles and Wet Leg lead 2023 nominations
+Brit Awards: Harry Styles and Wet Leg lead male-dominated nominations

 The musician, who recently came second in the BBC Sound Of 2023, is cited for his dance project Actual Life 3, which weaves conversations and clips he recorded on his iPhone into dreamy club soundscapes.

 Girl band Flo were previously announced as winners of the rising star award, just nine months after releasing their debut single, Cardboard Box.
+The prizes for producer and songwriter of the year will be announced at a later date.

-This year's Brit Awards will take place on 11 February, hosted for the second year running by comedian Mo Gilligan.
+This year's ceremony will take place on 11 February, hosted for the second year running by comedian Mo Gilligan.

 Winners will receive a trophy designed by Oluola Slawn, the Nigerian-born, London-based artist known for his spray painted, pop art canvases and murals.